bgandon/rootfses-boshrelease/README.md

    which will be updated in the next step.

         cd ../..
-        bosh add blob packages/cflinuxfs2/cflinuxfs2/cflinuxfs2-1.48.0.tar.gz cflinuxfs2
+        bosh add blob packages/cflinuxfs2/cflinuxfs2/cflinuxfs2-1.49.0.tar.gz cflinuxfs2

 6. Edit the `spec` for the `cflinuxfs2` package to properly reference the blob you just added.

         files:
-          - cflinuxfs2/cflinuxfs2-1.48.0.tar.gz
+          - cflinuxfs2/cflinuxfs2-1.49.0.tar.gz

-7. Edit the `packaging` script in `packages/cflinuxfs2` and again change the version line as in the `prepare` script.
+7. Edit the `packaging` script in `packages/cflinuxfs2` and again change the version line (as in the `prepare` script).

-        version="1.48.0"
+        version="1.49.0"

-8. Commit all your changes to git, tag them `v1.48.0`, and push all that (including the tag) to a repo of your choice (public or private, but your BOSH Director need to be able to access it if you specified the `rootfses` release as a git repo in your deployment)
+8. Commit all your changes to git, tag them `v1.49.0`, and push all that (including the tag) to a repo of your choice (public or private, but your BOSH Director need to be able to access it if you specified the `rootfses` release as a git repo in your deployment)

-        git commit -am "Added blob for cflinuxfs2 version 1.48.0 + Updated blob version in package + Updated scripts" git push
+        git commit -am "Added blob for cflinuxfs2 version 1.49.0 + Updated blob version in package + Updated scripts" git push